LucasdeCastro/dyform/README.md

 #### <a id='setInitialValues'></a>[`setInitialValues(intialvalues)`](#setInitialValues)

-Define initial values
+The values with which to initialize your form in componentWillMount().

 ##### Arguments

-_(Object)_: This object will be passed as form initial values.
+_(Object)_: The values should be in the form { field1: 'value1', field2: 'value2' }

 ##### Returns